VadimBim/thesis-template-typst/thesis.typ

   author: author,
 )

+= Introduction

+Particle accelerators play a crucial role in both the discovery of fundamental physics and industrial applications such as medical imaging and cancer treatment.
+Plasma-based accelerators (PBA) @Malka2016 are an alternative to conventional accelerators, and they promise to be more compact and less expensive to run.
+A laser-wakefield accelerator is a special kind of (PBA) where a high-intensity short-pulse laser acts as a driver for the underlying acceleration process.
+In recent years, due to technological advancements, laser-plasma physics became easier to inspect, which caused the generation of a large amount of data.
+Thus, data-driven and machine-learning methods became more widely used in this field @DoppReview2022.
+A data-driven optimization (namely Bayesian Optimization) of a laser wakefield accelerator was performed on a $100 "MeV"$-scale accelerator, proving the efficiency of this method @Shalloo2020 .
+After this, more detailed studies of this approach were investigated using simulations @Dolier2022 @Ferran-etal2022 @Irshad2022 and experiments @Jalas2021.

+In this study, we investigate the performance of Bayesian Optimization on optimizing the quality of betatron radiation obtained from LWFA accelerated electrons.
+We start with describing the main components of Bayesian Optimization in @chapter-bo.
+Then, we briefly explain the physics of LWFA, focusing on the bubble regime @chapter-LWFA.
+An overview of PIC codes and tools used to compute the betatron radiation from the FBPIC code are explained in @chapter-comp-methods.
+Finally, we end this thesis by listing the results and conclusions in the last two chapters.

 = Bayesian Optimization <chapter-bo>

 #emph("Bayesian Optimization") (BO) is a class of machine-learning-based algorithms that are designed to optimize expensive, black-box functions $f: A arrow.r RR$ (from this point forward, we will refer to these functions as #emph("objective functions")).
 Usually, these algorithms are efficient when the objective has the follwing properties @Frazier2018-dq: